munificent/craftinginterpreters/book/appendix-i.md

 Expressions produce values.
 Lox has a number of unary and binary operators with different levels of precedence.
 Some grammars for languages do not directly encode the precedence relationships and specify that elsewhere.
-Here, we use a separate rule for each precedence level to make it explicit:
+Here, we use a separate rule for each precedence level to make it explicit.

 ```ebnf
 expression     → assignment ;